nathanhoad/godot_dialogue_manager/docs/Basic_Dialogue.md

 This will end the current flow of dialogue.

 You can also use a "jump and return" kind of jump that redirects the flow of dialogue and then returns to where it jumped from.
-Those lines are prefixed with `=>< ` and then specify the label to jump to.
+Those lines are prefixed with `=>< ` and then specify the cue to jump to.
 Once the flow encounters an `END` (or the end of the file) flow will return to where it jumped from and continue from there.

 If you want to force the end of the conversation regardless of any chained "jump and returns", you can use an `=> END!` line.